Content starts here

 Housing is central to community and individual well-being.
 People of all ages and ability levels need safe, decent, and affordable housing that will enable them to continue living safely in their homes and communities as they get older, regardless of the size of their community.
 Many older adults want to stay in their homes and communities as they age, but some are concerned that they will not be able to do so.
 Having a variety of housing options provides more choices in neighborhoods.
 Residents have a better chance of finding affordable housing in a location that meets their needs.

-- SUPPORT (SB 5691): Continuing care retirement communities, also known as CCRCs or life plan communities, are a long-term care option for older people who want to stay in the same place through different phases of the aging process.
+• SUPPORT (SB 5691): Continuing care retirement communities, also known as CCRCs or life plan communities, are a long-term care option for older people who want to stay in the same place through different phases of the aging process.
 While communities like this offer many benefits to residents, there is a lack of regulatory oversight.
 Senate Bill 5691 would enhance the oversight and regulation of these communities, ensuring that residents receive the protection and advocacy they deserve by doing the following.
 Passed the Senate.
-Referred to House Health Care & Wellness Committee.
+Passed the House Health Care & Wellness Committee.
+Referred to House Rules.

-- SUPPORT (HB 1096): Increasing housing options through lot splitting.
+• SUPPORT (HB 1096): Increasing housing options through lot splitting.
 This bill makes it easier to split residential lots into two, creating more affordable housing options.
 It simplifies the process, ensures compliance with building standards, and includes measures to prevent displacement and ensure utility availability.
 Some nonresidential zones and unbuildable lots are exempt from this bill.
 Passed the House.
+Passed the Senate Committee on Housing.
+Referred to Senate Rules.

-- SUPPORT (HB 1491): Promoting transit-oriented housing development.
+• SUPPORT (HB 1491): Promoting transit-oriented housing development.
 This legislation supports building more housing near transit stations to make communities more walkable and affordable.
 It encourages diverse housing options, like apartments and mixed-use buildings, and provides flexibility for local planning.
 The bill also offers help to cities for effective implementation.
 Passed the House.
-Referred to Senate Housing Committee.
+Passed the Senate Housing Committee.
+Passed Senate Ways and Means.
+Referred to Senate Rules.

 LIVABLE COMMUNITIES